Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

 ## 4_2_Network Analysis
 - Use patent data
+  + *NOT CLEAR WHAT DATA TO USE HERE.*
-  + *Inventors going from one company to another?
+  + *Patent data?
+Inventors going from one company to another?
 Or moving around areas?*

 ## 5_1_Machine_Learning
 - Wait for feedback from Rayid on how he wants to run this